syret-de/reconr/README.md

 The core concept revolves around using workflow files, which define a list of tasks that can be applied to multiple targets.
 This approach simplifies repetitive pentesting processes and enhances efficiency.

-> This tool as been developed by Yann Grossenbacher while working for Syret Gmbh
+> This tool as been developed by Yann Grossenbacher while working for Syret Gmbh.

 ## Installation